OtherRealms/Shot-Manager-Guide/index.rst

 * **Use Suffix** ,Add the shot's suffix to the shot's filepath.
 * **Always Make Reports** , Generate CSV render reports at the start of every render.
 * **Use Default Report Path** , Use the default path (output directory) or define a custom report path.
 * **Render As Copy** , Save a Blend file when using SM render specifically for rendering.
-Large files make take more time however it will prevent inconsistencies if the file is changed.
+Large files make take more time however it will prevent inconsistencies if the file is changed.IMPORTANT: Simulations using the Disk Cache option are not supported.
 * **Safe Mode** , When batch rendering, Blender will be run using factory start-up settings, disabling 3rd party add-ons that might interfere with the render process.
 Render devices are then forced and add-ons in the exceptions white list will be enabled.
 * **Add Exception** , Allow specific 3rd party add-ons to be enabled during batch render.